gem/oq-engine/doc/adv-manual/general.rst

 general the number of contexts is lower than the total number of ruptures, since some ruptures are normally discarded, being distant from the sites.

-The contexts contains all the rupture, site and distance parameters.
+The contexts contain all the rupture, site and distance parameters.

 Then you have